Diagnostic Endoscopy A Comprehensive Guide to the Procedure

 Aftercare and Recovery

-After your diagnostic endoscopy in Glasgow, you’ll be monitored in a recovery area until the effects of the sedative wear off.
+After your colonoscopy in Glasgow, you’ll be monitored in a recovery area until the effects of the sedative wear off.
 You may experience some bloating, cramping, or gas after the procedure, but these symptoms usually subside after a few hours.
 You’ll be advised not to drive or operate heavy machinery for at least 24 hours after the procedure, as the sedative can impair your judgment and reflexes.
 You’ll be given clear aftercare instructions and a detailed idea of what you can expect after the procedure during your initial consultation at our Glasgow location.

 Background media